Guinness Mahon Trust Corporation Limited

 “Although FSCS is accepting claims against Guinness Mahon, we will not immediately pass these to our claims processing teams for assessment.
 Firstly, we need to establish whether there are valid claims against Guinness Mahon.
 For this to happen we need to know that Guinness Mahon owes a civil liability to customers.
 In other words, that a UK court would hold the failed firm responsible for a customer’s losses.
 FSCS is working closely with the firm’s administrators and is investigating the practices of Guinness Mahon, specifically seeking to establish what levels of due diligence were carried out by the firm, prior to permitting customers to make specific investments under their pensions.”

 We are currently acting for clients who have suffered losses on pension investments with Guinness Mahon.
-We have already been successful in many cases where SIPP operators have overseen high risk pension investments into foreign land investments, property developments, storage units, carbon credits, illiquid investments and other high risk investments.
+We have already been successful in many cases where SIPP providers have overseen high-risk pension investments into foreign land investments, property developments, storage units, carbon credits, illiquid investments, and other high-risk investments.
 Our expertise in these types of claims in well documented given our involvement in many of the ground-breaking cases the FSCS has referred to.

 View More